codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 ## 1. Let's get it started

 Firstly, let's construct the navigation bar with a `<nav>` container and its 3
-children: logo, left link-list, and right link-list.
+children: logo and 2 lists of links.

 `HTML code:`
 <script src="https://gist.github.com/codenart/ad746b59ff7ca6812d580841f0f363a1.js">